 Are you an experienced caver looking for your next great Colorado cave?
 Fulford Cave, located off of a short trail just 15 miles outside of Eagle, Colorado, is a well-known spot for spelunkers to explore.
 It was first recorded in 1874 by geologist Ferdinand Hayden and even today still has hidden nooks and crannies to discover.

-Fulford Cave Campground – Open May/June to mid October.
+The Fulford Cave Campground is open from May/June to mid-October.
 It’s first-come, first-serve.
 There is a vault toilet, but no potable water.
 It receives light usage and a lot of bear activity, so pack up your goods

 Fulford Cave is thankfully pretty easy to find, as there is a campground named for it.
 From the town of Eagle, CO, take Brush Creek Road south for about 10 miles.
 When you hit East Brush Creek, turn left and head 7 miles down the narrow, rocky road to get to Fulford Cave Campground.
 From the campground, a .7mi trail leads to the cave entrance.

 The cave is open annually from mid-April to mid-October, although cave-goers must have a permit granted by the Forest Service to enter the cave.
 If you’re planning to visit Fulford Cave, be sure to bring at least a few sources of light, as the cave will be completely dark.
 Be careful when scrambling over the wet, slippery rocks, and never go caving alone.

 Address: Basalt, CO 81621 (closest town Eagle)